-Specifies how the control on the given play or record channel is managed between the main and secondary controllers, when it is possible to define main and secondary controllers. to pass the e secondary I as long as the ed.
-The control troller to the
+Description Specifies how the control on the given play or record channel is managed between the main and secondary controllers, when it is possible to define main and secondary controllers.
+Values Two control modes are possible: Exclusive mode: The main controller can decide at any time to pass the control to, or to retrieve the control from the secondary controller.
+Parallel mode: Any of both controllers can take the control as long as the other controller is not executing a command.
+The control can thus be freely passed on from one controller to the other.